sparkflows/sparkflows-docs/docs/user-guide/accessing-filesystem/local-filesystem.rst

 #.
 Click on the **Save Configurations** button to save and update the path.

-Step 5 : View the File System
+Step 5 : Access the File System
 ------------
 Once you save the above configuration, go to **DATA/File System**, and it will point to the same location you configured earlier.